White Chocolate Crème Brûlée

 - PRO-Tip: Slowly drizzle the hot cream into the egg mixture while whisking constantly.
 Start with just a few drops at a time.
 If you go too fast the eggs will curdle.
 Then when you strain the mixture, all the egg that should be giving the creme brulee its structure will be tossed out in the form of scrambled eggs (been there, done that)!

 - Baking times will differ depending on the type of ramekins you use.
-The deeper round versions (4 oz.
-Porcelain Ramekins) will take longer than the flat, oblong dishes ( Creme Brûlee Ramekin Set).
+The deeper round versions (affiliate links) 4 oz.
+Porcelain Ramekins) will take longer than the flat, oblong dishes ( Creme Brûlee Ramekin Set) (affiliate links).

-- Bake in a bain marie or water bath.
+- PRO-Tip: Bake in a bain marie or water bath.
 This allows the custard to bake at a consistent temperature, ensuring you have a silky, creamy result.

 - I use a deep dish pizza pan or my roaster for my bain marie.
 The handles on the roaster are handy for moving the water-filled pan in and out of the oven more easily.

 - For the burnt sugar topping, I use sugar in the raw or Turbinado Sugar.
 Brown sugar would work too, but I’d suggest leaving it out to dry for a few hours before sprinkling it over the custard.

 - You can use your broiler to melt the sugar, just make sure to watch it carefully so the sugar doesn’t burn.
 You want it melted and lightly browned.

 - I like using a Culinary Torch to brulee the sugar.
 You have much more control compared to the broiler.

-- Save your leftover egg whites to make a pavlova, meringue cookies and macaroons!
+- PRO-Tip: Save your leftover egg whites to make a pavlova, meringue cookies or macaroons!
 And here’s a link to 50 Egg White Recipes!